Package symbol

 How to compile

-BT.CPP requires a compile that supports c++17.
+BT.CPP requires a compiler that supports C++17.

 Three build systems are supported: